prettier/prettier/docs/api.md

 ## `prettier.getSupportInfo()`

-Returns an object representing the parsers, languages and file types the current version of Prettier supports.
+Returns an object representing the options, parsers, languages and file types Prettier supports.

 The support information looks like this: